Pre-Job Safety Analysis (JSA)

 Performing a JSA or JHA seems easy.
 But even a simple task, like changing a tire, can be difficult.

 The first difficulty is spotting all the hazards.
 Why?
 Because some hazards are easier to spot than others.

 For example, on the Energy Wheel below, what are the easiest Hazards to identify?

 Would you like to learn how to improve the odds of identifying Hazards (Energy)?
-Then attend our Stopping Human Error Course in Knoxville, Tennessee, on June 14-15 (just before the 2021 Global TapRooT® Summit).
+Then attend the Stopping Human Error Course in Knoxville, Tennessee, on October 4-5, 2023.

 Stopping Human Error Training

 What’s in the course?
 Here’s the course outline…